 We asked Hays regional director Eliza Kirkby for three top social media fails by job seekers and effective ways to avoid them.
 Turns out it’s not just about what you post on social media.

 Kirkby says she’s seeing more and more candidates weeded out of shortlists by hiring managers because of discrepancies that show up through their social media accounts.
-Recent examples include candidates who have covered up gaps or short contracts in their CV but forgotten to align this information with their online profile, or vice versa.
+Recent examples include candidates who have covered up gaps or short contracts in their resume but forgotten to align this information with their SEEK Profile, or vice versa.
 Employers are checking this increasingly.
 Even if you still get an interview because you’re an otherwise good character you may find yourself being asked about the discrepancy, says Kirkby.
 “The worst case and we have seen it happen is that you’re removed from the shortlist.”

 This isn’t just images or comments about what might be considered traditionally inappropriate such as pornography, sexism or racism.
 Kirkby cites the example of a candidate who had a marketing director role offer withdrawn after the employer checked out her social media profiles.
 It turned out that the candidate had made scathing postings containing swear words after receiving poor service from an organisation.
 To make matters worse she had captured and posted screen shots of conversations.
 “This raised legal and privacy issues and the organisation (that had offered the job) was alarmed about the appropriateness of that candidate’s communication,” says Kirkby.